microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-01.md

 Choose the platform and build environment

-Learner will choose a platform for Tailspin Toys and install the Power Platform environment/Licenses.
+In this challenge the team will discuss the value proposition of Power Platform, design a solution, and install system requirements.
-In this challenge learners will discuss the value proposition of Power Platform, form a team, and install system requirements.
+You will choose a platform for Tailspin Toys and provision the Power Platform environment and necessary licenses.

 ## Introduction